 The approach is to ensure science information is of sufficient quality to make fisheries management decisions, by applying five key principles to all information prior to use (peer review, relevance, integrity, objectivity and reliability). (p.
 6)

-Signed by: Crown only This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Not applicable Legislation:
+Publication date:

+Duration:

+Number of pages:

+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: